tomsWebConsulting/twcsl/v7.1/Portfolio Page Grid Image Aspect Ratio Change/README.md

   rest of the steps.

-* Add code from file **[portfolio page grid image aspect ratio change.html][2]** to Page Settings > Advanced > Page Header Code Injection for the page.
+* Add code from file **[portfolio page grid image aspect ratio change.html][2]** to Page Settings > Advanced > Page Header Code Injection for the Page.
 Refer to [Per-page code injection][12] for details.

 * Read the code for any instructions within.